Yang-Bo-Yu/Yang-Bo-Yu/docs/blog/poem/2023/detour.md

 <br>

-And so I step once more onto this slanting road,
+So I step once more onto this slanting road,
 chasing the dusk, chasing the ghosts of yesterday.
 <br>
 Life is a Markov chain in exile.